 Dental Exams & Cleanings

-At Twin Peaks Family & Cosmetic Dentistry, Drs.
-Butler and Skinner use digital X-rays to gain an accurate understanding of your current oral health.
+At Twin Peaks Family & Cosmetic Dentistry, Dr. Butler uses digital X-rays to gain an accurate understanding of your current oral health.
 Once your oral health needs have been identified, our team will create an individual treatment plan designed to maintain and improve the long-term health of your teeth and gums.